-Wilkins, Lawrence P. Professor and Director, Program for Management of Legal Information Systems.
+Wilkins, Lawrence P. Professor.
 B.A., 1968, The Ohio State University; J.D., 1973, Capital University Law School; LL.M., 1974, University of Texas School of Law.
 Admitted: Ohio, 1973.
 Larrie Wilkins joined the faculty in 1980 after teaching at the University of Akron School of Law for six years.
 While at the University of Texas, he was a teaching assistant to the chair of the business law department of the school of business and assisted in editing the Business Law Journal.
 While on sabbatical from IU in 1987, he was a visiting professor at the Faculty of Law of Monash University in Melbourne, Australia.
 He served as associate dean for academic affairs, 1988-90.
 He has written for several legal periodicals on a variety of subjects.
-He presently serves as the director of the law school's program for management of legal information systems.
+He presently serves as the editor of IUILAW-INTERNET, an electronic publication of the Law School on the World Wide Web.
 Professor Wilkins has taught a variety of subjects and presently teaches courses in torts, law and the medical professional, remedies, and justice in the American legal system.

-Wolf, Mary Therese, Clinical Professor and Director of Clinical Programs.
+Wolf, Mary Therese, Director of Clinical Programs.
 B.A., 1969, Saint Xavier; J.D., 1974, University of Iowa.
 Admitted: Iowa, 1974; Illinois, 1974; Indiana, 1985.
 Mary Therese Wolf was appointed to her present position in July 1987, after serving the school for three years as a visiting assistant professor supervising the school's Civil Practice Clinic.
 After earning her J.D. degree, she was clerk to Judge Robert Downing of the Illinois Appellate Court, then worked as an attorney for the Flood Relief Center and for the Federal Disaster Assistance Administration.
-In 1979, she joined the staff of Prairie State Legal Services, where she became the managing attorney.
-She currently devotes herself to directing the clinical programs; teaching in the civil practice clinic, law and poverty, and interviewing and counseling, professional responsibility and advising the client counseling board.
+In 1979 she joined the staff of Prairie State Legal Services, where she became the managing attorney.
+She currently devotes herself to directing the clinical programs; teaching in the civil practice clinic, law and poverty, and interviewing and counseling; and advising the client counseling board.